PGA Show 2025 deal

 If you don’t have time to read our entire article on how to stop rolling wrists in golf, here are a few things you can take with you right now:

-• Wrist rolling can happen as part of the takeaway, but it mostly happens when golfers try and square the clubface at impact; both times, the concept is wrong, and the wrists don’t roll in the golf swing.
+• Wrist rolling happens as part of the takeaway, but it mostly happens when golfers try to square the clubface at impact; both times, the concept is wrong.
+The wrists don’t roll in the golf swing.

 • A flat lead wrist at impact is crucial for a proper release and to help improve both power and accuracy.

-• Practicing drills to maintain this position helps prevent wrist rolling and ensures better contact and control; wear your HackMotion so you’ll always know if you are in the right position throughout the swing.
+• Practicing drills to maintain this position helps prevent wrist rolling and ensures better contact and control; wear your HackMotion to monitor correct wrist positions during every swing.

 The Difference Between Release and Rolling